-59-Trinity clay, frequently flooded.
-This deep, somewhat poorly drained, nearly level soil is on flood plains of minor streams.
-It is flooded two or three times a year; flooding lasts from several hours to one day.
-These areas have plane to slightly concave slopes of 0 to 1 percent.
-The areas are in long, narrow bands paralleling the stream channel.
-Individual areas are 50 to about 500 acres in size.
+44-Ovan silty clay, frequently flooded.
+This deep, moderately well drained, nearly level soil is on flood plains of major streams.
+It is flooded two or three times each year; flooding lasts for several hours to several days.
+Areas are long narrow bands paralleling the stream channel.
+They have plane slopes of 0 to 1 percent.
+Individual areas range from 50 to 900 acres in size.

-The soil has a surface layer of dark gray, moderately alkaline clay about 47 inches thick.
-Between depths of 47 and 67 inches is gray, moderately alkaline clay.
-The underlying layer, to a depth of 80 inches, is olive gray, moderately alkaline clay.
+This soil has a surface layer of dark grayish brown, moderately alkaline silty clay about 46 inches thick.
+The underlying layer, to a depth of 80 inches, is grayish brown, moderately alkaline silty clay.

-Permeability is very slow, and available water capacity is high.
-The root zone is deep, but the clayey material restricts root penetration.
-Runoff is very slow.
-The hazard of water erosion is slight.
+Permeability is very slow, and the available water capacity is high.
+The root zone is deep and easily penetrated by roots.
+Runoff is slow, and the hazard of water erosion is slight.

-Included with this soil in mapping are a few areas of Trinity soils that are not flooded annually.
-Also included are a few intermingled areas of Ovan and Gowen soils.
-The included soils make up about 10 to 20 percent of this map unit.
+Included with this soil in mapping are a few areas of Ovan soils that are not flooded annually and intermingled areas of Trinity soils.
+The included soils make up less than 20 percent of this map unit.

 This soil has low potential for production of crops, recreation, and urban uses.
-It is limited for this use by flooding, which can be overcome only by major flood control.
-The clayey surface layer also restricts some urban and recreation uses.
+Its potential is limited by flooding, which can only be overcome by major flood con-

 This soil has high potential for pasture.
 It is well suited to improved bermudagrass, common bermudagrass, johnsongrass, and kleingrass.
-Proper management includes fertilization, weed control, and controlled grazing.
+Proper pasture management includes fertilization, controlled grazing, and weed control.

-This soil has medium potential for range production.
-The climax plant community is a mixture of tall and mid grasses and an overstory of oak, elm, hackberry, cottonwood, and black willow trees adjacent to the stream.
+This soil has high potential for range.
+The climax plant community is a mixture of tall and mid grasses and an overstory of oak, elm, hackberry, cottonwood, and black willow trees along the streams.

-This soil has medium potential for both openland and rangeland wildlife habitat.
+This soil has low potential for both openland and rangeland wildlife habitat.
 Capability subclass Vw; Clayey Bottomland range site.